kg583/Nonsense/README.md

 ## Punctuation

 Punctuation marks are used to construct simple loops and conditionals within a Nonsense paragraph.
-The four valid punctuation marks are the comma (`,`), period (`.`), exclamation point (`!`), and question mark (`?`).
+The four valid punctuation marks are the comma (`,`), question mark (`?`), period (`.`), and exclamation point (`!`).
 It is intended that they are written into a paragraph akin to usual English punctuation, being directly adjacent to a word and followed by whitespace.

-* `,` : Start of a `while` loop, which uses result as the loop condition; a result of zero will cause the interpreter to skip to the corresponding period.
+* `,` : Start of a `while` loop, which uses result as the loop condition; a result of zero will skip to the corresponding period.
+* `?` : Start of an `if` conditional, again using result; a result of zero will skip to the corresponding period.
-* `.` : End of a `while` loop; the interpreter will always return to the corresponding comma upon arrival.
+* `.` : End of a `while` loop or `if` conditional; the interpreter will always return to the corresponding comma upon arrival.
 * `!` : Break conditional, again using result; a nonzero result instantly terminates the program.

-* `?` : If conditional, again using result; a result of zero will skip the following word.
+## Numbers

+Numbers can be used to insert direct values into result, so that incrementing a variable a hundred times can be done in one syllable.
+When a number appears in a Nonsense paragraph, it must appear without any letters adjacent to it.